 This is especially true with the popular and small resorts, such as the Beach Club Villas, which are difficult to book at the 7 months mark throughout much of the year.
 At the bare minimum, your home resort should be somewhere you wouldn’t mind staying—because you just might have to stay there during busier seasons where other resorts are booked at the 7 month mark.
 If you are not sure which resort might be the one you want to call “home,” read our article ranking the Disney Vacation Club resorts.

-A great resource to use for searching Disney Vacation Club resale listings is DVCFinder.com.
+Figure out what you want, whether your contract needs to be ‘loaded’ and start making reasonable offers on contracts.
+Another resource to use for searching Disney Vacation Club resale listings is DVCFinder.com.
 It’s basically a search engine of active listings on the main DVC resale sites.

 Research, Research, Research! – This post is aimed at whether you should buy Disney Vacation Club.
 Once you’ve made the decision, you need to understand various aspects of ownership.
 With regard to those things, this post barely scratches the surface.
 You might have seen passing references to the “7 month window” above.
 Do you know what that is?
 Do you understand terms such as “banking,” “borrowing,” “ROFR,” or “use year,” just to name a few terms?

-We are DVC owners, and the economics work well for us even though we don’t have a larger party or a demand for always staying in Deluxe Resorts.
+We are Disney Vacation Club owners, and the economics work well for us even though we don’t have a larger party or a demand for always staying in Deluxe Resorts.
 We save money with DVC, but more importantly, owning makes us happy, which is the paramount consideration.
 We reviewed these same factors when contemplating a DVC purchase.
 Ultimately, we decided it was right for us.
-After doing the math every which way, we determined that buying a small Saratoga Springs Resort contract was what we needed.
+After doing the math every which way, we determined that buying a Saratoga Springs Resort contract was what we needed.

 Our circumstances were a bit different than the norm, though.
-For our honeymoon, we wanted to stay at Disney’s BoardWalk Inn, Disney’s Polynesian Resort, or Disney’s Beach Club Resort.
+For our honeymoon, we wanted to stay at Disney’s BoardWalk Inn, Disney’s Polynesian Village Resort, or Disney’s Beach Club Resort.
 Unfortunately, for the busy summer season, we couldn’t get much of a discount on any of these rooms.
-We found that if we purchased a small contract, we could bank & borrow enough points to use for our 10-day honeymoon.
-In comparison to paying out of pocket for a stay at the BoardWalk for our honeymoon, buying the small DVC contract outright on the resale market provided a very short break-even number of years.
+We found that if we purchased a modest contract, we could bank & borrow enough points to use for our 10-day honeymoon.
+In comparison to paying out of pocket for a stay at the BoardWalk for our honeymoon, buying the DVC contract outright on the resale market provided a very short break-even number of years.

 A lot of you reading this are probably either members who stumbled upon it while looking for Disney Vacation Club content, or prospective buyers weighing their purchase?
 What do you all think about Disney Vacation Club?
 Owners, are you happy with your purchase?
 Potential owners, how does this article impact your decision to buy?
 Share your thoughts in the comments!